• Ελληνικά

 https://nickkouzos.com/Welcom1.gif

-panoramas of Peramos and the peninsula.
+Link to panoramas of Peramos and the peninsula.

-The story of Antony Kouzos (my father), son of Nick Kouzos (my grand father)
+The story of Antony Kouzos

 Anthony Kouzos, my father, was the son of Nick Kouzos and Olympia Agoroglou from Peramos of Kyzikos.

-The small port was very close, across the large port of Bandirma, formerly caled Panormos, a large regional centre that had a population of 12.000 Greeks and the resort community of Erdek, formerly Artaki.
+The small port was very close, across the large port of Bandirma, formerly called Panormos, a large regional centre that had a population of 12.000 Greeks and the resort community of Erdek, formerly Artaki.

 https://nickkouzos.com/images/Welcom7.jpg